ZXEducation/mpv/DOCS/man/mpv.rst

 ``lavf://...``

-    Access any FFmpeg libavformat protocol.
+    Access any FFmpeg/Libav libavformat protocol.
 Basically, this passed the string after the ``//`` directly to libavformat.

 ``av://type:options``